-- Keep the litter boxes apart in different locations because your cat considers boxes close to each other as one large litter box.
+- Keep the litter boxes apart in different locations because your cat views boxes close to each other as one large litter box.

-- If your cat is toileting away from the litter box, try placing an additional litter box at the new site (temporarily or permanently) to get your cat to use a box again.
+- If your cat is toileting away from the litter box, place an additional litter box at the new site (temporarily or permanently) to get your cat to use a box again.

 - In a multi-level home, place a litter box on each level.
 If you have an older cat, place a litter box on the level where they spend the most time, as it may not be easy for them to go up and down stairs each time they need to use the box.